 How Does it Work?

 If you have E-ZPass, your toll is collected using the same process that you are already familiar with.
 If you don't have E-ZPass sign-up here to start saving time and money today.
 E-ZPass is accepted in 16 states across the Northeast and Midwest .
-Prepaid E-ZPass accounts can be purchased without waiting in line at select retail locations and MTA bridge and tunnel cash lanes.
+Prepaid E-ZPass accounts can be purchased without waiting in line at select retail locations.

 Governor Mario M. Cuomo Bridge